MelonKony/millmint/content/utopia/society/state/finance.md

 ### Industrial Markets

-Vekllei Industrial Markets are distinguished by their ability to trade in both the moneyless [Domestic Market](#domestic-markets) and the [VKIM](#international-markets)
+Vekllei Industrial Markets are distinguished by their ability to trade in both the moneyless [Domestic Market](#domestic-markets) and the [VKIM](#international-markets).
+There are two kinds of industrial firm in Vekllei:

+- **Senrouive**: private enterprises
+- **Venrouive**: public enterprises with membership in an industrial bureau

+*Venrouive* (also known as public companies in Vekllei) are enterprises beholden to industrial bureaus, which are collections of companies with close relations and hold membership in a shared industrial council.
+Venrouive businesses are characterised by preferred large-scale enterprises, some of which may be state-owned, that hold considerable power over a market.
+In some cases, a bureau may monopolise a market, as in the case of the Vekllei telecommunications industry.

+Both senrouive and venrouive companies may participate in the international market, but only bureaus (and by extension, participating venrouive companies) may trade directly with overseas governments and enterprises.

 ### International Markets